broadinstitute/adapt-analysis/diversity-growth/outbreak-entropy/sars-cov-2/README.txt

 of sequences I could download to 10,000.
 So, instead, I downloaded the MSA that they provided directly.
 That is in gisaid_msa_2020-11-12/.
 This has 180,318 sequences from which the scripts can parse a date (and thus include in annalyses); 3,879 sequences did not have a parseable date.
+60 of these genomes have a date containing '2020-11-', so that would suggest 180,258 genomes before November 1.